 South Indian River Fishing Forecast - March

-March has arrived on the Treasure Coast and, traditionally, we can expect windy conditions along with some rain clouds most days.
+March has arrived on the Treasure Coast and, traditionally, we can expect windy conditions along with some rain clouds.
 It might dictate where and when you can get on the water, but at least we aren't cutting holes in the ice to fish!
 Water temperatures will continue to rise and the fish will be actively feeding on the flats.
-Winter was a little cooler and windier for us in February.
-March brings the transition into Spring and things will warm up again.
-Take advantage of the good days and get out fishing soon!
+Winter has been kinder to us this year and the fishing has been very good so far.
+Take advantage of the good days and get out fishing.....

 As the sun warms up the water again, look for fish to travel into the shallows to feed.
 Trout will continue to be most prevalent in the deeper grass flats in two to four feet of water.
 Those anglers using live shrimp on popping corks, Deadly Combos, CAL jerk baits and top water will have the best chance at hooking up with a trout.
 I like to fish the edges of the shallows where the water drops off to these depths.
-You can find trout in four to six feet of water and they will move onto the shallower flats to let the sun warm them as the day goes on.
+You can find some trout on the flats early, but they tend to go deeper after sunup.
 Depending on weather conditions, there are many areas to fish.
 Round Island, Bear Point and Harbor Branch are always popular to fish in March.

 day.
 There has been a very good juvenile snook population on the flats this year.
 Top water, twitch baits, TerrorEyz or CAL jerk baits can do the trick in March on the flats.

-The pompano bite has been better this year with the cooler weather bringing them into the area.
+The pompano bite started slower this year.
+They have moved in the river now around Fort Pierce through Stuart and they should be in this area for a while.
 Whiting, Bluefish and pompano will be hanging around the beaches this month.
 The inlet will be holding Spanish mackerel, jacks and bluefish.
 Jack Crevalle and ladyfish continue to haunt the river and provide fun catch for all.
-Bridges should give up catches of sand perch, sheepshead and black drum on live or dead shrimp.
+Bridges should give up catches of sand perch, Sheephead and black drum on live or dead shrimp.

 As always, remember, fishing is not just another hobby....it's an ADVENTURE!!